Quadratic independence of coordinate functions of certain homogeneous spaces and action of compact quantum groups: Introduction

 \section{Introduction}

 It is indeed a very important and interesting problem in the theory quantum groups and noncommutative geometry to study `quantum symmetries' of various classical and quantum structures.
 Initiated by S. Wang who defined and studied quantum permutation groups of finite sets and quantum automorphism groups of finite dimensional algebras, such questions were taken up by a number of mathematicians including Banica, Bichon, and more recently by Goswami, Bhowmick and Skalski (see \cite{ban1}, \cite{ban2}, \cite{wang}, \cite{goswami}, \cite{qiso_comp}, \cite{qdisc} and also references therein).
-Although there are many genuine (i.e. not of the form $C(G)$ for some group $G$) compact quantum groups which can faithfully act on the space of functions on finite sets, and these also give such actions on $C(X)$ for disconnected spaces with at least $4$ components, no example of faithful action of a genuine compact quantum group on $C(X)$ for a connected compact space $X$ was known until recently, when H. Huang (\cite {huchi}) gave a systematic way to construct examples of such action of the quantum permutation groups.
+Although there are many genuine (i.e. not of the form $C(G)$ for some group $G$) compact quantum groups which can faithfully act on the space of functions on finite sets, and these also give such actions on $C(X)$ for disconnected spaces with at least $4$ components, no example of faithful action of a genuine compact quantum group on $C(X)$ for a connected compact space $X$ was known until recently, when H. Huang (\cite { huchi}) gave a systematic way to construct examples of such action of the quantum permutation groups.
 The work of Huang thus disproved a conjecture made by the author of the present paper about non-existence of faithful actions of genuine compact quantum groups on classical connected spaces.
+Let us also mention that using an algebraic example given by Etingof and Walton in \cite{etingof_walton} it is possible to produce an example of faithful action by a finite dimensional compact quantum group on the wedge sum of two copies of $([-1,1],0)$.

-However, it is interesting to observe that none of the examples constructed by Huang are smooth manifolds.
+However, it is interesting to observe that none of the above examples are smooth manifolds.
 On the other hand, it follows from the work of Banica et al (\cite{banica_jyotish}) that most of known compact quantum groups, including the quantum permutation groups of Wang, can never act faithfully and isometrically on a connected compact Riemannian manifold.
 All these motivate us to modify the original conjecture to the following:\\ {\bf Conjecture:} It is not possible to have smooth faithful actions of genuine compact quantum groups on $C(M)$ when $M$ is a compact connected smooth manifold.